- Matcha University

 Kineta Matcha is best stored in a cool dry place out of direct sunlight.
 Our tins are designed to prevent degradation and improve freshness.
 Simply shut your tin tightly and you will preserve all that wonderful green colour, powerful nutrients and taste for longer.

 A few consumers have concerns about the safety of Matcha tea following the tragic earthquake disaster 2011.
 To confirm that the Nishio region where the Kineta Matcha tea is sourced and produced is over 600km South of Fukashima.
-Further to this product is open to strict testing by the Japanese Authorities before it leaves the country and again on entry meeting the highest food standards.
+Further to this, KINETA is subject to strict testing by the Japanese Authorities before it leaves the country and again on entry meeting the highest food standards.
+So to summarise, our products are regularly tested for both radiation and heavy metals so you can drink your matcha tea safely.

 Kineta Matcha green tea is a ceremonial grade Matcha tea and we use the finest, smallest leaves from the very tip of the tea bush – giving it a more vibrant green colour and a slightly smoother, sweeter flavour as well as increased amounts of amino acids and vitamins A, C & E.